arhohuttunen/coding-revolution/content/post/spring-boot-jsontest/index.md

 title: Testing Serialization With Spring Boot @JsonTest
 date: 2021-05-07
 author: Arho Huttunen
-summary: Learn how to test JSON serialization in Spring Boot using @JsonTest.
-Learn why to test serialization separately and how.
+summary: Sometimes we need to customize serialization of properties in Spring.
+Learn how to test JSON serialization with Spring Boot @JsonTest.
 categories:
   - Testing
 tags: